 Of course you will need to make sure that whatever web service you use will be reliable and ideally with an SLA (which will likely mean paying for a service rather than using a free one).

-The demonstration shows the power of Askia to do client-side hierarchical web service calls, build dynamic dropdowns and populate Askia response objects with data.
-We decided to use client-side routing instead of web service routing because it’s a hierarchical scenario and the State dropdown is built dynamically once a Country is selected.
+This example shows the power of Askia to do client-side hierarchical web service calls, build dynamic dropdowns and populate Askia response objects with data.
+In our example, we decided to use client-side routing instead of web service routing because it’s a hierarchical scenario and the State dropdown is built dynamically once a Country is selected.

 A client-side web service call is made to grab the entire list of countries.